How to Use a Bullet Journal to Slay Your Money Goals

 Do you rely on life hacks to keep you organized?
 What if you could apply that to your financial life?
 Think: a meticulously balanced checkbook and budgeting apps.
 If so, then set up a bullet journal to add to your collection.

 It’s easy to get started.
-Here’s how to set up yours and start living a well-organized life —well, financially at least.
+Here’s how to set up yours and start living a well-organized life, financially at least.

 No. 1: Define a financial goal

 One mistake that bullet journal novices make is going too big, too quickly.
-A too-ambitious or hazy goal can overwhelm and lead to lost motivation.
+An overly ambitious or hazy goal can overwhelm and lead to lost motivation.